esumit-github/Kubernets/README.md

-This is the answer key for my Kubernetes for Absolute Beginners training on Udemy at - https://www.udemy.com/learn-kubernetes/
+This is the answer key for my Kubernetes for Absolute Beginners training.

-Mumshad Mannambeth
+This is to be used for non-profit-trainig purpose.